NIJ funded an unprecedented drug court evaluation called the Multisite Adult Drug Court Evaluation (MADCE).

 - Data Collection

-- Results From the Evaluation (publications, dataset and presentations)
+- Results From the Evaluation (publications and dataset)

 Description of the Evaluation

 This five-year longitudinal process, impact and cost evaluation of adult treatment drug court programs employed a hierarchical model and sampled nearly 1,800 drug court and non-drug-court probationers from 29 rural, suburban and urban jurisdictions across the United States.

 The sample includes 23 drug courts and six comparison groups in eight states: Florida, Georgia, Illinois, New York, Pennsylvania, North Carolina, South Carolina and Washington.

 A conceptual framework for this study, similar in layout to a program logic model, conveys how resources are invested or input to generate activities designed to produce program outputs.

 The framework proposes that program activities collectively will result in immediate or short-term outcomes for the participants, typically measured while they are in the program.
 The expectation then is that program participation will result in long-term outcomes, which include changes in drug use, criminal behavior and other functions.